kaarelsirel/vitevuetodo/README.md

 # Vue 3 + TypeScript + Vite

-This project is just of learning.
+This todo list project is just for learning Vite, Vue, Git etc.